Executive Vice Chancellor

 - Overseeing non-college, affiliated offices; Office of Public Policy, the Health Sciences Library and Informatics Center; the Privacy Office and the Office of the HSC CIO.

 - Overseeing non-college, affiliated centers; Center for Memory and Aging; Institute for Resilience, Health and Justice; and Center for Geriatrics.

 - Chairs the New Mexico state workforce analysis committee.

 - Serves on the Health System Executive Board.

 - Works closely with many units including the Office of Research, Office of Diversity, the Office of Community Health and the Office of Academic Affairs to fulfill the HSC strategic objectives.

-- Oversees and directs activities related to economic development in coordination with the VCR, including Healthy Neighborhoods Albuquerque and the Bioscience Authority.
+- Oversees and directs activities related to economic development in coordination with the VCR, including Healthy Neighborhoods Albuquerque and the Bioscience Authority Unit at the HSC.